 From the turn of the 20th century and beyond there were high profile women photographers whose names were emblazoned on studio shopfronts, printed on their photographs, and periodically noted in the press.
 Then there were women who worked as colourists, retouchers and finishers, all of whom guaranteed a high quality output for the client.

 And in the 19th century particularly there was the need for dressers, hairdressers and posers—women who saw to it that a sitter was suitably dressed, coiffed and posed to ensure the final image represented the best of the sitter.
 Today, such work comes under the umbrella term of stylist.

 Photoria can be viewed as a record of the participation of women at all levels of the Australian photographic industry across the 100 years that this website covers.
 But it is more than a great big list of names.
 It is a compilation of biographical entries, summarising the careers of Australian women who worked in photography, whatever her station in that industry.
 Where possible, entries are supplemented with a gallery of their work, while for other entries feature-length articles are included, with an emphasis on their place within the industry.
-The hope is that Photoria provides a reservoir of information to be updated or amended as time goes on, and one that will facilitate the rewriting of the history of Australian photography where that history deserves to be rewritten, to include Australian women photographers.
+The hope is that Photoria provides a reservoir of information to be updated or amended as time goes on, and one that will facilitate the rewriting of the history of Australian photography, where that history deserves to be rewritten, to include Australian women photographers.